 |---|---|---|---|

-India has a net trade DEFICIT in chemicals (-$33B).
-It exports low-value chemicals and imports high-value ones.
+India has a net trade DEFICIT in chemicals (-$31-33B).
+It exports lower-value chemicals and imports higher-value ones.
 Moving up the value chain is essential.

 | Item | Value ($B) | Top Destinations |